Sfullen96/bookingGo/README.md

 ##### The styling is done with Bootstrap 4 and Sass.
 ##### The package manager used was yarn.
 ##### I used Eslint to the AirBnb standard
+##### /src/components/searchPreview.js uses flow for static type checking, I ran out of time to implement it into my other components
 ---
 ## Running the project locally
 ### Prerequisites